Last updated on .

 Site where Omayra Sánchez died

 Reporters discovered the girl trapped beneath the rubble of her house in water that was up to her neck.
 Her legs were trapped by concrete and it would have been impossible to save her without amputating them.
-She talked to reporters for three days, asking for food and water, and remaining generally upbeat.
+She talked to reporters for three days, asking for food and water, remaining generally upbeat.
 Sometimes she would sing or laugh, and other times she asked to be left alone.
 Omayra died at 10:05am of either gangrene or hypothermia.

 photograph of Omayra taken by photojournalist Frank Fournier made Omayra the face of the disaster around the world.
 The photo later won World Press Photo of the Year.